Eomm/blog-posts/bonus/graphql-loader/README.md

 ```

 So far, so good!
 You should see the server's output on the right side of the GraphiQL interface.
-Instead, if we look at the server's logs, we can see that the server has executed 4 SQL queries:
+However, if we look at the server's logs, we can see that the server has executed 4 SQL queries:

 ```json
 {"level":40,"hostname":"Eomm","msg":"sql: SELECT * FROM Developers"}